 Point-in-Time or Rolling Average – Advisors can choose the way account balances are calculated for fee deductions.

 For advisors charging in advance, they may simply look at the account balance on the first day of the quarter and charge an AUM fee based on that balance.
 Advisors charging in arrears can do the same, except they would look at account balances at the end of the quarter.

 Another way to determine the account balance you will bill on is a rolling average.
-You will likely want to have a performance reporting software that can calculate this for you, since doing daily average balances over a quarter for all of your client accounts can be challenging.
+You will likely want to have a performance reporting software that can calculate this for

 This calculation method allows the advisor to charge based on the average balance throughout the quarter, instead of just a single point in time.
 During volatile market cycles, this might be seen as the more “fair” way to calculate.